Original 21: Anti-fascism

-The fight against Golden Dawn
+Fight against Golden Dawn

 The battle between Original 21 and Golden Dawn started in 2012, when Golden Dawn made its first entry into the Greek Parliament and opened offices in various regions.
 There was a rumor that the organization wanted to try to open offices next a fan club of Original 21 in Peristeri, Athens.
 At the time, AEK fans had taken to the street with a banner reading "Don't even think about it", openly declaring their intentions.

-At the end of the same year, specifically in December 2012, the then member of Parliament for SYRIZA, Dimitris Stratoulis, denounced a fascist attack against him while he was at the stadium watching his team play in the football match between AEK and Atromitos at the Olympic Stadium (OAKA).
+At the end of the same year, specifically in December 2012, the then member of Parliament for Syriza, Dimitris Stratoulis, denounced a fascist attack against him while he was at the stadium watching his team play in the football match between AEK Athens and Atromitos at the Athens Olympic Stadium.
 The men who attacked him not only resorted to verbal assault but also physically assaulted him, leading to his transfer to the stadium's clinic for first aid.
-SYRIZA, in a statement at the time, identified the perpetrators as members of Golden Dawn, stating: "We denounce the brutal attack against SYRIZA MP Dimitris Stratoulis by members of Golden Dawn.
+Syriza, in a statement at the time, identified the perpetrators as members of Golden Dawn, stating: "We denounce the brutal attack against SYRIZA MP Dimitris Stratoulis by members of Golden Dawn.
 The SYRIZA MP suffered fatal blows to the head outside the Olympic Stadium during halftime, from three individuals who, upon recognizing him, declared themselves as members of Golden Dawn, telling him, 'Now we will kill you.'
 We demand the immediate arrest and prosecution of the perpetrators.
 Tolerance towards the fascist organization Golden Dawn inevitably leads to mourning lives and undermines democracy.
 The response must be immediate and decisive before it's too late."
 Original 21, in turn, had stated at the time that "we should put an end once and for all to this cancer of fascists," also noting: "We, as Original 21, as descendants of refugees/migrants, and ultimately as ordinary people, want to make it clear to the cowardly worms who attacked Stratoulis, an AEK fan, that they are unwanted and now wanted by the authorities.
 The large family of AEK includes people without color and borders.
 Misanthropes have no place among us."